karlseguin/the-little-mongodb-book/en/mongodb.markdown

 The output tells us what was run and when, how many documents were scanned, and how much data was returned.

-You can disable the profiler by calling `setProfileLevel` again but changing the argument to `0`.
+You disable the profiler by calling `setProfilingLevel` again but changing the argument to `0`.
 Another option is to specify `1` which will only profile queries that take more than 100 milliseconds.
-Or, you can specify the minimum time, in milliseconds, with a second parameter:
+100 milliseconds is the default threshold, you can specify a different minimum time, in milliseconds, with a second parameter:

 	//profile anything that takes
 	//more than 1 second
 	db.setProfilingLevel(1, 1000);

 ## Backups and Restore ##
 Within the MongoDB `bin` folder is a `mongodump` executable.
 Simply executing `mongodump` will connect to localhost and backup all of your databases to a `dump` subfolder.
 You can type `mongodump --help` to see additional options.
 Common options are `--db DBNAME` to back up a specific database and `--collection COLLECTIONNAME` to back up a specific collection.
 You can then use the `mongorestore` executable, located in the same `bin` folder, to restore a previously made backup.
-Again, the `--db` and `--collection` can be specified to restore a specific database and/or collection.
+Again, the `--db` and `--collection` can be specified to restore a specific database and/or collection.  `mongodump` and `mongorestore` operate on BSON, which is MongoDB's native format.

 For example, to back up our `learn` database to a `backup` folder, we'd execute (this is its own executable which you run in a command/terminal window, not within the mongo shell itself):